namidairo777/mydiary/README.md

 ![Inspiration](https://github.com/namidairo777/mydiary/blob/master/git_img/inspiration.png)
 ## System features
 1. Friend system

 You can check other user's profile and send a friend request

-- After he/she accepted your request, you will become friends and see friends dairy list on home page
+After he/she accepted your request, you will become friends and see friends dairy list on home page.
 2. Messaging system

-- This is a unread/read feature in this project, similar to LINE
+This is a unread/read feature in this project, similar to LINE.
 3. Ranking system

-- Users could check their own rank on all languages or on a certain language based on scores
+Users could check their own rank on all languages or on a certain language based on scores.

-- Scores are based on user's correction numbers, comment numbers and his/her own diary numbers
+Scores are based on user's correction numbers, comment numbers and his/her own diary numbers.
 4. Recommendation system

 SVD (Singuler Value Decomposition) to recommend diaries of user similarity for uesrs.
 5. Cloud tag

 Ranking of the languages with different font size basing one their using frequency
 ![Chatting](https://github.com/namidairo777/mydiary/blob/master/git_img/chatting.png)
 ## Developing environment - Brower/Server